JustaSqu1d/Minecord-Resources/README.md

 ---
-description: In this page, you will learn how to create your own Minecord account!
+description: In this page, you will learn how to create your own Minecord Classic account!
 ---

 # Getting Started!

-If you want to start playing Minecord, find a server with Minecord on its member list and type`m!start` in the chat!
+If you want to start playing Minecord Classic , find a server with Minecord on its member list and type `m!start` in the chat!
 After doing so, you will receive a set of wooden tools, a wooden pickaxe, a wooden sword, and a wooden axe!

 ### Now, what can I do with them?

 You can use `m!mine` for mining with your pickaxe, `m!fight` to fight mobs with your sword, and `m!chop` for chopping trees!
 Spamming these commands wouldn't help, though!
-Each command has a 5-second, 40-second, and 60-second cooldown respectively.
+Each command has a 5-second, 40-second, and 60-second cooldown, respectively.

 ### I got items, what's next?